belgort-clark/ctec-227-coding-assignment-3/README.md

-# CTEC 227 - Lab 1
+# CTEC 227 - Coding Assignment 3

 ## Details

-This lab will have you build four basic PHP pages.
+This assignment will have you build four basic PHP pages.

 Each page **must have proper HTML** and not just PHP code.
 No CSS is required for this lab.